3435 N Cicero Ave., Chicago, IL 60641

-After School Matters is grateful for the exceptional generosity of Karyn Lutz and her late husband, Michael.
+After School Matters is grateful for the exceptional generosity of the Michael and Karyn Lutz Family Foundation.
 Their commitment to transforming the lives of young people, along with their families and communities, is inspirational.

 Thanks to their tremendous gift, The Michael and Karyn Lutz Center for After School Matters has become what it is today: a world-class facility that shows our teens they matter.
 The building was specifically and intentionally designed for our teens, and serves as a model for bringing teen-focused programming into more city neighborhoods, particularly on the West and South Sides, that deserve more resources and opportunities.

-The Michael and Karyn Lutz Center for After School Matters is an investment in the future of the community, and the future of our city.
+The Lutz Center for After School Matters is an investment in the future of the community, and the future of our city.
 It is a place that our teens deserve.

 Here at the Lutz Center we have a Chef’s Kitchen for some of the culinary programs at After School Matters.
 The first floor Alex and Lyhn Green “The Eating Spot” for tasting the finished product, as well as a Tech Lab, Dance Studio, and three Resource Centers.
 For the voice programs, this floor hosts the Vocal Rehearsal Room, and two Recording Booths to teach teens how to capture their hard work.